brittnyw/CMST386/proposal/draft.md

 - What SEO (Search Engine Optimization) elements can be covered in the website planning and building process?

     #### Response
     `The website will be marketed through the Office of Facilities webpage on the main College website, and the collegewide communications email that is sent out weekly.
-SEO keywords and meta description tags will be used to help make the site searcable through Google and the main montgomerycollege.edu website`
+SEO keywords and meta description tags will be used to help make the site searchable through Google and the main montgomerycollege.edu website.`

 ## Security (50-word minimum):
 - Will the website include an e-commerce component?